Need-Based Not need-based

 Offered on behalf of The Evergreen State College Foundation, this scholarship is intended for Evergreen students at all undergraduate class levels.
 The scholarship is awarded to an individual student for one year.

-Rachel Corrie, a lifelong Olympia resident, Evergreen student and community activist was killed by an Israeli bulldozer in Rafah, Gaza, on March 16, 2003, while defending the home of a Palestinian family against unlawful demolition.
+Rachel Corrie, a lifelong Olympia resident, Evergreen student and community activist, was killed by an Israeli military-operated bulldozer in Rafah, Gaza, on March 16, 2003, while defending the home of a Palestinian family against unlawful demolition.

-This scholarship is for students dedicated to gaining a better understanding of peace and justice efforts around the world.
+The scholarship is for students dedicated to gaining a better understanding of peace and justice efforts around the world.
 A focus on the Middle East is valued, but it is not required to be considered for this scholarship.
-Applicants must show how they will use their studies to promote human rights and social justice through community activism and/or political advocacy.
+Applicants must show how they will use their studies to explore and promote human rights and social justice through community activism, scholarly analysis and/or political advocacy.

-- Letter of application explaining your qualifications and why you wish to be considered for the scholarship.
+* Letter of application explaining your qualifications and why you wish to be considered for the scholarship.
 The letter should focus on (1) your interest in peace and justice; (2) how the scholarship will help you; (3) a short description of your intended studies; and (4) an explanation of how your analytical or creative work reflects your interests.
-Include a short description of how you plan to incorporate them into the community context described above.
+Include a short description of how you plan to incorporate your studies into the community and/or international context described above.
 (Your letter can be up to two pages in length.)